Search

 Same as above, except while no paper certificates have been issued to members joining after January 1, 1997, any such Resident Member who resigns as a member in good standing before the first anniversary of their membership shall receive a refund of four-fifths of the certificate, less any unpaid portion.
 The amount due upon resignation before the second anniversary shall be three-fifths, before the third anniversary two-fifths, and before the fourth anniversary one-fifth.
 There shall be no refund for any resignation after the fourth anniversary of membership.

-Resident Members after December 31, 2002:
+Resident Members after December 31, 2002 and before October 9, 2016

 Legacy Members Admitted to Resident Member after March 1, 2011 and Intermediate Members converting to Resident:

 A Legacy Member admitted to Resident Member and an Intermediate Member converting to resident member within 90-days after attaining age 35 shall receive a discount on the Resident Membership certificate amount then due.
 The discount will be equal to 10% for each full year(12 calendar months) of membership prior to the member’s 35th birthday up to a maximum of 50%.
-Such members may pay their certificate in 36 equal monthly installments with no finance charge.
 The discounted amount due will be allocated to the Waterside and Capital Improvement Funds prorata to the allocation applied to the full Resident Member certificate amount.
-These members once admitted are Resident Members with full voting rights and are subject to full assessments and their payment terms, if any, approved by the Membership.

 New Resident Members under age 40: